 The centre is open to academics of Sydney Law School and other institutions, and professionals in the public and private sector who are able to contribute to its work.

-Visit Professor Dirkis' academic profile.
+Visit Professor Harris' academic profile.

 Visit Professor McDonald's academic profile.